 Going forward, GMCVO will continue to embed learning from Ambition for Ageing by continuing our close relationship with the GM Ageing Hub, supporting peer learning and networking at a local level, and working with funders to ensure our learning on delivering inclusive funding is shared with funders and commissioners, locally and nationally.

-Ambition for Ageing is a Greater Manchester level programme aimed at creating more age-friendly places and empowering people to live fulfilling lives as they age
+Ambition for Ageing was a Greater Manchester programme aimed at creating more age-friendly places and empowering people to live fulfilling lives as they age

 Why are we doing it?

-We recognise that the main risk factors for social isolation are linked to marginalisation and inequality.
-As well as being the largest programme of place based reform within Greater Manchester, our focus is on equalities and shifting power towards those who have not traditionally been involved in decision making.
+The main risk factors for social isolation are linked to marginalisation and inequality.
+As such, the programme focused on equalities and shifting power towards those who have not traditionally been involved in decision making at a local level.

-We are working closely with the GMCA’s Ageing Hub to ensure the voice of local communities and VCSE organisations influence the development of policy.
+We worked to ensure that the voice of older people, local communities and VCSE organisations influenced the development of policy.